PR0M3TH3AN/Archivox/docs/content/features/index.md

 # Features Overview

-DocForge automatically turns your Markdown files into a full documentation site with a responsive layout and search.
+Archivox automatically turns your Markdown files into a full documentation site with a responsive layout and search.

 * Sidebar navigation generated from folders
 * Collapsible mobile menu and dark-mode switch